berkeley-gif/caladapt-website-2021/content/tools/extreme-precipitation/about.md

   days over which precipitation accumulates), or by selecting a different “threshold“ value that corresponds to either the 90th, 95th or 99th percentiles.
 The tool displays the extreme events that exceed the threshold in different ways.
-The Frequency chart shows the estimated intensity of precipitation events (Return Level) for a selected period (Return Period) and how it changes over the historical period (1961–1990), mid-century (2035–2064) and end-century (2071–2099).
-The other charts display the total number of events, the timing of these events and the longest stretch of consecutive extreme events.
+The Intensity chart shows the estimated intensity of precipitation events (Return Level) for a selected period (Return Period) and how it changes over the historical period (1961–1990), mid-century (2035–2064) and end-century (2071–2099).
+The other charts display the frequency of these events, the timing of these events and the longest stretch of consecutive extreme events.
 </p>